 There are potentially “lethal health risks with mating two dapples together.
 So called “double dapples” are at risk of being born blind and/or deaf.
-Dogs with large patches of white are not longer acceptable.
-Note that the nose and tails of chocolate/tan and chocolate/dapple should be brown not pink.
+Dogs with large patches of white are not acceptable.
+Note that the nose (and eye line) and nails of chocolate/tan and chocolate/dapple should be brown not pink.
 It’s important that a personal colour preference must not be allowed to mar the judgement.
 From a glamour point of view there is no doubt that a bright clear red is eye-catching but all shades of red, right through to a pale fawn, are permissible, with the proviso that the points are dark.
 In black and tans it is preferable that the tan be rich and bright but not spreading over too great an area.
 There should not be so little tan on the black and tan dog that he appears sombre.

 The colours are recognised as: